GKnirps/ukidek/year-04.md

 ![The intruding goblins and trolls](img/year-04/09-goblins.png "They are quite fast on their beak dogs")

 Right now, we can hear the agonizing sound of our livestock and pets being killed.
 Why were the pigs outside anyways?
 They don't even need the grass!.
-I order our miners to dig an undergroun pasture for the next time some goblins arrive.
+I order our miners to dig an underground pasture for the next time some goblins arrive.

 Oh, and I also orderd Lolor's bedroom to be walled off.
 It still had a hole in the ceiling, leading outside.
 The problem with the workshops outside solved itself, by the way.
 The trolls destroyed them.